 Getting a credit card as a college student can help you establish a credit history and learn how to use credit responsibly.

-But since the Credit CARD Act was signed into law a decade ago, it’s become more and more difficult for college students to get approved for their very own credit card.
+But since the Credit CARD Act was signed into law more than a decade ago, it’s become more and more difficult for college students to get approved for their very own cards.

 How the CARD Act changed the game

 Prior to the CARD Act, getting a credit card as a college student was relatively easy.

 Each term, card issuers descended on college campuses, handing out free food and swag in exchange for completed credit card applications – and you didn’t need significant income or even a job to qualify.

 When the law was passed, however, the federal government created several consumer provisions that would protect students from getting a credit card before they were financially ready.

 For starters, applicants younger than 21 could no longer get approved without either having a co-signer or being able to prove an ability to repay any debt they incurred.

 Also, card issuers were no longer allowed to market their products to students within 1,000 feet of college campuses and couldn’t offer free stuff as an incentive to apply.

 The result is that while there are plenty of student credit cards on the market, many students will have a hard time getting one – at least not without knowing what to look for.

 “Credit scores are used to make decisions about almost everything, from cellphones to apartments and loans,” said Laks Vasudevan, senior vice president of consumer card product management at Huntington National Bank.